thomasstrassmann/ingredient5/README.md

 The Ingredients app has many features, which will now be examined in more detail below.

 The app has only custom css code, which is around a thousand lines long.
-Highlights are of course the reponsiveness on all devices, a color effect in the hero image and many media queries.
+Highlights are of course the reponsiveness on all devices, a color effect in the hero image and many media queries (Every now and then a few CSS rulesets are very similar, maybe even the same.
+This was done on purpose to be able to change the components more flexibly, if necessary).
 Compared to other websites / apps, responsiveness is even more important in the context of cooking, because people at the stove look on smartphones and tablets, not on desktop computers.
 Bootstrap was not used, because I personally find the styling with flexbox and grid more pleasant and the html files do not have umpteen div nestings.
 Bootstrap tends to mix styling and structure.

 Another feature are the present and working CRUD operations that the user can perform in the frontend.
 These include: